Best Carbon Plated Running Shoes 2024

 Designed with durability in mind, the Hyperion Elite 2 will last anywhere between 200-400 miles, giving you the premium speed of a race shoe and the endurance of an everyday trainer.

-New Balance updated the FuelCell SuperComp Elite v3 for lightning speed.
-The FuelCell midsole foam is uniquely designed to deliver high energy return and is combined with a full-length carbon-fiber plate that keeps the ride snappy and maximizes the efficiency of each step to push you to faster speeds.
+New Balance updated the FuelCell SuperComp Elite v4 for lightning speed.
+To push you to faster speeds, the new FuelCell midsole foam is uniquely designed to deliver high energy return and is combined with a full-length carbon-fiber plate that keeps the ride snappy and maximizes the efficiency of each step.

 Saucony Endorphin Elite